AdobeDocs/analytics-platform.en/help/report-builder/report-builder-settings.md

 ## Troubleshooting

 Use the Troubleshooting setting to log all client/server data to a local file.
 Use this option to help resolve support tickets.

+To enable the Troubleshooting option, select **Log report builder request to local file**.